netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles-for-listener-crd.md

 The command enables the default SSL profile for all the existing SSL virtual servers and the SSL service groups.

 You can specify `spec.policies.sslprofile` to customize the SSL profile.
-When specified, Citrix ingress controller creates an SSL profile derived from the default SSL front-end profile: `ns_default_ssl_profile_frontend`.
+When specified, Netscaler ingress controller creates an SSL profile derived from the default SSL front-end profile: `ns_default_ssl_profile_frontend`.

 For information about key-value pairs supported in the SSL profile, see [SSL profile](https://developer-docs.citrix.com/projects/citrix-adc-nitro-api-reference/en/latest/configuration/ssl/sslprofile/).